Big Creek: Idaho’s Year-Round Backcountry Hub

 Standard Approach and Landing

 Inbound aircraft typically land Runway 29 (westbound, uphill) regardless of wind when practical.
-Overfly the strip at 1,000 feet AGL to check the windsock, traffic, and surface conditions.
-The CTAF is 122.9—announce position and intentions.
+Overfly the strip at 1,000 feet AGL first – check the windsock, look for traffic, assess surface conditions.
+CTAF is 122.9.
 Enter a left pattern for Runway 29.
-Final approach descends into the valley with adequate terrain clearance.
+Final approach descends into the valley with adequate terrain clearance if you stay on profile.

 Departure Procedures

 Departures favor Runway 11 (eastbound, downhill) when possible.
 The downhill slope provides substantial acceleration help.
 Taxi to the western turnaround area for full-length takeoffs.
-Calculate density altitude performance carefully before attempting departure—this is where accidents occur.
-A 180 hp Cessna 182 at gross weight needs approximately 2,500 feet at 8,000-foot density altitude.
-The slope reduces actual ground roll to 1,500-2,000 feet typically.
+Calculate density altitude performance carefully before attempting departure – this is where accidents happen.

-If you’re not airborne by two-thirds down the runway, abort and reassess.
+If youre not airborne by two-thirds down the runway, abort and reassess.
 Morning departures provide significantly better performance than afternoon operations.
-Temperature differences of 20-30°F create density altitude variations of 2,000+ feet.
-The gradual descending terrain to the east provides good clearance.
-Follow the valley initially before turning to your destination.
-Monitor cylinder head temperatures closely during extended climbs.
+Temperature differences of 20-30 degrees create density altitude variations of 2,000+ feet.
+Thats what makes Big Creek challenging – conditions change dramatically throughout the day.

 Facilities and Amenities

 Big Creek offers more facilities than typical backcountry strips.
 The Forest Service guard station operates seasonally with rangers available for information.
-Designated camping areas accommodate aircraft camping.
+Designated camping areas accommodate aircraft camping – you can literally camp under your wing.
 Vault toilets exist near the camping area.
-Potable water comes from Big Creek (requires filtration).
-Campfire rings are available but restrictions apply during high fire danger.
+Potable water comes from Big Creek but requires filtration.

 Year-Round Access and Winter Operations

 Big Creek accommodates a wide range of aircraft.
-Typical visitors include Super Cubs, Cessna 172/180/182/185, Maules, Huskies, and larger aircraft like Cessna 206s, Beavers, and even King Airs.
-The longer runway and maintained surface make it more forgiving than many Idaho strips.
-However, tailwheel aircraft are strongly preferred.
-Minimum recommended horsepower is 150 hp, though 180 hp provides better margins.
+Typical visitors include Super Cubs, Cessna 172/180/182/185, Maules, Huskies, and larger aircraft like Cessna 206s and Beavers.
+The longer runway and maintained surface make it more forgiving than extreme strips like Johnson Creek.
+Tailwheel aircraft are strongly preferred though – nosewheel aircraft can handle it but youll work harder.

 Safety and Experience Requirements